Dr. Altshuler of the University of Michigan has no relevant financial relationships to disclose.)

-• Tumor histology and identification strongly influence overall prognosis for each skull base tumor type.
+• Care for patients with skull base masses is highly individual.
+Tumor histology, size, location, and patient demographics strongly influence overall prognosis for each skull base tumor type and determine treatment approach.

 Historical note and terminology